commercialhaskell/stack/doc/topics/custom_snapshot.md

 identify the snapshot internally.
 It is often reasonably efficient to modify a custom snapshot, due to Stack sharing snapshot packages whenever possible.

-!!! warning "Cyclic snapshot locations"
+!!! note "Cyclic snapshot locations"

-    If snapshot locations form a cycle, Stack will not detect this but will go round in circles and appear to hang.
+    If Stack detects that snapshot locations form a cycle, it will report an error.

 ### Overriding the compiler